Abbas Kiarostami: Personal life

 In 1969, Kiarostami married Parvin Amir-Gholi.
 They had two sons, Ahmad and Bahman.
 They divorced in 1982.
+He had a twelve-year relationship with actress Niki Karimi.

 Kiarostami was one of the few directors who remained in Iran after the 1979 revolution, when many of his peers fled the country.
 He believes that it was one of the most important decisions of his career.
 His permanent base in Iran and his national identity have consolidated his ability as a filmmaker:

 When you take a tree that is rooted in the ground and transfer it from one place to another, the tree will no longer bear fruit.
 And if it does, the fruit will not be as good as it was in its original place.
 This is a rule of nature.
 I think if I had left my country, I would be the same as the tree.

 Kiarostami frequently wore dark spectacles or sunglasses, which he required because of a sensitivity to light.

+In a 2007 interview with The New York Times, asked if he professes Shi'a Islam, Kiarostami responded that "I am not politically religious, but I have some beliefs."